tihepasa/spatialHMM/README.md

 ## Leave-one-out cross validation for hidden Markov models

-Supplementary theory for performing the approximate leave-one-out cross-validation.
+Supplementary theory for calculating the leave-one-out log-likelihoods used for the cross-validation.

 ![plot](./figures/theory.png)